A Hawaii military family avoids tap water at home. They're among those suing over 2021 jet fuel leak

 That vigilance is to avoid more vomiting, diarrhea, rashes and other ailments, which they said they started experiencing 2021, when jet fuel leaked into the Navy water system serving 93,000 people on and around the Pearl Harbor base.
 It sickened thousands in military housing, including, Dietz says, her own family.

 She's one of 17 relatives of U.S. military members suing the United States over the leak from the World War II-era storage tanks.
 She said her entire family — including dog Rocket — continues to suffer from health problems they link to the tainted water.
-Her husband, a chief petty officer, declined to be interviewed by The Associated Press because he fears retaliation from the Navy.
+Her husband declined to be interviewed by The Associated Press because he fears retaliation from the Navy.

 The 17 are considered “bellwether” plaintiffs representing more than 7,500 other military family members, civilians and service members in three federal lawsuits.
 The outcome of their trial, which starts Monday, will help determine the success of the other cases and the damages that could be awarded.

-Note: This story has been updated to correct that Dietz's husband is a non-commissioned officer, not an officer.